lmorchard/feed-to-mastodon/README.md

 - OAuth authentication flow for Mastodon
 - Dry-run mode for testing
 - Automatic duplicate detection
+- Automatic purging of entries no longer in feed
 - Configurable post visibility and content warnings
 - Character limit validation
 - Support for posts-per-run limits